SoftCircuits/HtmlMonkey/README.md

 # HtmlMonkey

 HtmlMonkey is a lightweight HTML/XML parser written in C#.
-It allows you to parse an HTML or XML string into a hierarchy of node objects, which can then be traversed or queried using jQuery-like syntax.
-In addition, the node objects can be modified or even built from scratch using code.
-Finally, the classes can be used to generate HTML or XML strings from the data.
+It allows you to parse HTML or XML into a hierarchy of document node objects, which can then be traversed, or queried using jQuery-like selectors.
+The node objects can be modified or even built from scratch using code.
+Finally, you can use the classes to generate HTML or XML strings from the data.

 The code also include a WinForms application to display the parsed data nodes.
 This was mostly done for testing the parser, but offers some functionality that may be useful for inspecting the original markup.